zoidy/ModelDataRubric/README.md

 # ModelDataRubric
-EarthCube RCN, "What About Model Data?"
-Determining Best Practices for Preservation and Replicability Rubric
+An [interactive version](https://zoidy.shinyapps.io/ModelDataRubric/) of the rubric from the EarthCube RCN, "What About Model Data?"
+Determining Best Practices for Preservation and Replicability project. https://modeldatarcn.github.io